McPhail Family Website

 That understanding was disappearing.

 Across the Highlands, estates were becoming businesses.
 Land was measured not by the families it supported but by the income it could generate.
-Sheep required fewer hands than crops.
+Sheep required fewer hands than crops or cattle.
 Larger farms yielded greater profit than scattered townships.
-Men who had worked the same ground for generations could find themselves displaced -- evicted -- not because they had failed, but because the arithmetic of progress demanded it.
+Farmers who had worked the same ground for generations could find themselves displaced -- evicted -- not because they had failed, but because the arithmetic of progress demanded it.

 Beyond Mull, Europe was at war.
 Napoleon dominated the continent.
 British warships patrolled the seas.
 Prices rose and fell with distant events that few islanders fully understood.
 Yet even in Killiemor the effects could be felt.
 Markets shifted.
-Prices farmers could charge for their crops fell while seeds and imported goods grew more expensive.
+Farmers could charge less for their crops while seeds and imported goods grew more expensive.
 Trade fluctuated.
 Uncertainty became another companion in a life already burdened with enough of them.

 Malcolm saw families fail and leave.
 A cousin had gone to the Lowlands.
 Another to Glasgow.
 Some spoke of North America, the New World, a land across the ocean where a man might hold what he worked.

 Malcolm's marriage to Flora McLean tied him to one of the oldest and most respected families on Mull.
-The MacLeans remained deeply woven into the life of the island, and kinship still mattered.
+The MacLeans remained deeply woven into island life, and kinship still mattered.
 Whether such connections provided Malcolm any practical advantage was impossible to know, but they reinforced his place within the community he was destined to leave behind.

 By his late thirties, Malcolm understood what had become unavoidable.
 The system that had sustained his family for generations was no longer meant to support them.
 The clan, as he had known it, was fading in all but name.
 The kirk offered comfort, but no remedy.
 The land itself seemed to withdraw its promise.

-It was not a single moment that decided him, but an accumulation.
-The landlord increased the rent to a neighbour who could not pay it.
+It was not a single moment that convinced him, but an accumulation.
+The landlord increased the rent to a neighbour who could no longer pay it.
 The family was forced to move.
-A factor’s surveyor paced out his ground, measuring its economic value.
-Malcolm and his family were not at the edge of despair.
-Not yet.
-But the future held promise of little else.
+And then a factor’s surveyor paced out his own ground, measuring its economic value.

 Malcolm’s father, John, was steeped in tradition and would not tolerate discussion of emigration.
 Such words were tantamount to treason.
-John’s death in the 1790s opened new avenues of possibilities.
-Malcolm could finally dare speak out loud about resettling.
+John’s death in the 1790s opened new possibilities.
+Malcolm could dare speak out loud about resettling.

 A year later, when word came of opportunities in Prince Edward Island through the migration networks established by Lord Selkirk and earlier settlers, Malcolm listened carefully.
 The offer was simple in form, though immense in implication.
 Land.
 Opportunity.
 A future not bound by the tightening constraints of Mull.

 More importantly, the journey would not be taken alone.
-He recognized the names.
-McNeills.
-McMillans.
-Bells.
-Munns.
-Families interwoven through marriage and memory.
-Not strangers, but a transplanted community.
+The McPhail and McLean families marshalled their collective resources to secure passage on a sailing ship to PEI.
 If they went, they would go together.

 They prepared in the practical way of Highlanders.
 What could be carried was gathered.
 What could not be carried was relinquished.
 There was no ceremony to leaving, no formal farewell.
 Only a series of quiet departures.
 A visit to kin.
 A last walk over familiar ground.

 Malcolm went alone one morning to the edge of the land his family had worked for generations before him.
 Flora joined him by his side.
 They said nothing.
 The hills did not answer.
-The wind moved as it always had, as it always would, and as it still does today.
+The wind moved as it always had, as it still does today, as it always will.

-In early September 1810, a new clan of men, women, and children, gathered everything they could carry and set sail at the break of dawn in a flotilla of small boats, powered by both sail and oars.
-They left the protected cove of Killiemor, west out of Loch na Keal, threading north through the narrow twisty passage between Mull and Ulva, hugging the western shores of Mull, then east, crowning Mull’s northern-most Ardmore Point, then south through the protected waters on the Sound of Mull, and finally across the strait to Oban, never leaving the sight of land.
+In later July 1810, a clan comprising the McPhails, McLeans, and other families -- men, women, and children -- gathered everything they could carry and loaded it onto a coastal sloop.
+They took with them a good supply of furniture, kitchen utensils, tools, seeds, food supplies, cattle, hens, geese, sheep, and smaller animals, feed for the animals, clothing, beddings, textiles, building supplies, books, personal possessions, and other necessities required to establish a new home in Prince Edward Island.
+The sailboat left the protected cove of Killiemor, sailed west out of Loch na Keal, threading north through the narrow twisty passage between Mull and Ulva, hugging the western shores of Mull, then east, crowning Mull’s northern-most Ardmore Point, then south through the protected waters on the Sound of Mull, and finally across the strait to Oban, never leaving the sight of land.
 Malcolm knew they were lucky.
-A gale or fog could have set their plans awry, forcing them to come ashore some place and take shelter overnight, but their sailing that day was smooth.
+A gale or fog could have thrown them off course, setting their travel plans awry, but sailing that day was smooth.

-When the flotilla reached the deep-water port at Oban on the Scotland mainland late that night, the scale of their undertaking became real.
+When the sloop reached the deep-water port at Oban on the Scotland mainland late that night, the scale of their undertaking became real.
 The sea faring vessel waited in the harbor, a brigantine of weathered wood and hard lines.
-The ship was not large enough, Malcolm thought, for the weight of what it carried.
+The ship was not large enough, Malcolm thought, for the weight of what it carried -- their dreams and future.

 They rested ashore for two nights.
 Children moved among the adults, some excited, some silent.
-Flora held the youngest, Donald, close.
+They tended to their livestock and used makeshift kitchens to cook communal meals.
+Flora held the youngest, Ann, close.
 Neil, his eldest, now a young man himself, stood near Malcolm, watching everything.

 “Will we return?”
 Neil asked quietly.

 Malcolm did not answer at once.
-He looked across the water toward the island they had left, though it was no longer visible from where they stood.
+He looked across the water toward the home they left.
+The Isle of Mull was nothing more than a sliver on the distant horizon.

 The boarding began in an ordered confusion.
-Names checked, families counted, belongings loaded.
-The crew moved with practiced efficiency, indifferent to the gravity of the moment for those embarking.
+The dock hands loaded the cargo and livestock the day before sailing.
+Finally, departure day.
+The clans boarded.
+Names checked.
+Family members counted.
+The crews moved with practiced efficiency, indifferent to the gravity of the moment for those embarking.

 When their turn came, Malcolm took Flora’s hand.
 For a brief instant, he felt the full weight of the decision.
-Not doubt, but magnitude.
-Everything behind them.
+Not doubt, but enormous magnitude.
+Everything certain behind them.
 Everything unknown ahead.

 They stepped onto the gangway together.

-Behind them lay Mull.
+Behind them lay Scotland.
 Before them, the open Atlantic.

-And so, Malcolm McPhail, his wife Flora, their children Neil, Catherine, Colin John, Sarah, Donald, and Ann, Malcolm's brother Alexander, and Malcolm’s grand-niece Mary McPhail boarded the ship September 1810, carrying with them the fragments of a broken world and the fragile outline of a new one.
+And so, Malcolm McPhail, his wife Flora, her birth family, their children Neil, Catherine, Colin John, Sarah, Donald, and Ann, Malcolm's brother Alexander, and Malcolm’s grand-niece Mary McPhail boarded the ship September 1810, carrying with them the fragments of a broken world and the fragile outline of a new one.

 The good ship pulled away from the port, unfurled her sails, and head west into the open Atlantic on an eight-week voyage to Prince Edward Island.